-GridFTP is a data transfer protocol, which is designed to effectively transfer large volume data in Grid computing [5, 6].
-GridFTP is an extension of FTP (File Transfer Protocol) [10-12] that has been widely used and is currently under standardization by GGF (The Global Grid Forum) [13].
+GridFTP is a data transfer protocol, which is designed to effectively transfer large volume data in Grid computing [4] [12].
+GridFTP is an extension to FTP (File Transfer Protocol) [15] [6] [9] that has been widely used, and was standardized in OGF (The Open Grid Forum, formerly known as GGF (The Global Grid Forum)) [3].
 GridFTP, which uses TCP as its transport layer communication protocol, is designed to solve several problems of TCP.
-For example, besides the features of the existing FTP, it has additional features such as automatic negotiation of TCP socket buffer size, parallel data transfer, thirdparty control of file transfer, partial file transfer, security, and reliable data transfer [5, 6].
-Most of these specific features of GridFTP are realized by a new transfer mode called extended block mode [5].
-Currently, GridFTP server and client software conforming to GridFTP version 1 (GridFTP v1) [5] is implemented in the Globus Toolkit [14], which is the defacto standard middleware for Grid computing.
+For example, besides the features of the existing FTP, it has additional features such as automatic negotiation of TCP socket buffer size, parallel data transfer, third-party control of file transfer, partial file transfer, security, and reliable data transfer [4] [12].
+Most of these specific features of GridFTP are realized by a new transfer mode called extended block mode [4].
+Currently, GridFTP server and client software conforming to GridFTP version 1 (GridFTP v1) [4] is implemented in the Globus Toolkit [1], which is the de facto standard middleware for Grid computing.
 However, in this specific GridFTP implementation, the feature of the automatic negotiation of TCP socket buffer size is not implemented and therefore a user must manually specify the number of parallel TCP connections for parallel data transfer.
-In addition, GGF has been discussing the problems with GridFTP v1 and also undertaking a study on GridFTP v2 (version 2) as a solution to these problems [6].
+In addition, OGF has been discussing the problems with GridFTP v1 and has finished standardization of GridFTP v2 (version 2) as a solution to these problems [12].
 Additional features have been incorporated in GridFTP v2.
 These features relax several limitations of the extended block mode in GridFTP v1, such that data transfer is restricted to a single direction and unable to open/close data channels in the midst of the data transfer.
-However, how to configure the GridFTP control parameters regarding parallel TCP connections has not been addressed even in the discussion on GridFTP v2.
+However, how to configure the GridFTP control parameters regarding parallel TCP connections has not been addressed even in the standardization of GridFTP v2.